DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

     ## 326 1982  Bernard Hinault (FRA)           3507

-Of the four Tour winners with the most victories, Jacques Anquetil, Maître Jacques as he was called, has won the longest.
+Of the four Tour winners with the most victories, Jacques Anquetil, known as Maître Jacques, has won the longest.
 If we look beyond the first place, we also notice that he actually won 5 of the 6 longest Tours listed here.
-This is little surprising for those who know cycling, as there as been a decreasing trends over the past 100 years.
+This is not surprising for those familiar with cycling, as there has been a decreasing trend over the past 100 years.

-If we make a very basic plot to show these results:
+We can make a simple plot to illustrate this trend:

     plot(tours$Year, tours$Distance_clean)
     i=2